jorisvandenbossche/course-python-data/notebooks/visualization_02_seaborn.md

 **EXERCISE**

 Create a barplot with the number of victims ("n_victims") for each hour of the day.
-Before plotting, calculate the victims for each hour of the day with Pandas and assign it to the variable `victims_hour_of_day`.
+Before plotting, calculate the total number of victims for each hour of the day with pandas and assign it to the variable `victims_hour_of_day`.
 Update the column names to respectively "Hour of the day" and "Number of victims".

 Use the `height` and `aspect` to adjust the figure width/height.